 Save by going for quality over quantity

-We have all heard about no-spend months, or even a no-spend years, and whilst it would clearly save money, these aren’t for everyone.
+We have all heard about no-spend months or even no-spend years, and whilst it would clearly save money, these aren’t for everyone.
 However, something that we can all aim to do this year is to go for quality over quantity.

 It might seem like you are spending more initially in some of these cases, but you should find that they are wise investments.
 For example, you could opt for hotel quality bedding from Richard Haworth that will last you for years, rather than replacing your bed linen every year.
 The same applies to many of your homewares and furnishings, along with things like cosmetics and clothing, so spend wisely and only on those things that you need.